Skip to main content

 1. Click a navigation item in the preview to select it.

-2. In the item settings, find the Icon section and click Choose from Library.
+2. In the item settings, find the Icon section and click Default Icon dropdown.

-The library includes common navigation icons: home, shopping bag, heart, user, grid, search, and more.
+The Default icon dropdown includes common navigation icons: home, shopping bag, heart, user, grid, search, and more.

 Uploading a Custom SVG Icon